Lake Chelan - Tour Lite

 Days are likely to be warm and dry, but you should also be prepared for both rain and cooler temperatures in the morning.

-Meals are on your own although we’ll have opportunities for group events on Friday and Saturday night.
-Snacks and water will be provided at the midpoint of the ride.
+Breakfast and dinner are on your own.
+Lunch, snacks, and water will be provided at the midpoint of the ride.

 - Lakeside Lodge and Suites, 2312 W. Woodin Ave, 509-682-4396